npartovi/extend-shopify-sdk/index.md

 In order to add the warranty to the cart or launch the offer modal, you need to prevent the default behavior of the Add to Cart button.
 You can do this by adding an `event.preventDefault()` or `event.stopImmediatePropagation()` inside the eventListener

-Inside the Add to Cart eventListener, add `ExtendBigCommerce.handleAddToCart()` function.
+Use the `ExtendBigCommerce.handleAddToCart()` function inside the add to cart event listener.
 Make sure to select quantity value from product form and add to `ExtendBigCommerce.handleAddToCart()` function.

 ```javascript
 addToCartButton.addEventListener("click", function (e) {